surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 waveform from sounding dull.
 As this artifact is completely harmonic it is also musically pleasing.
-Nonetheless, it may sound a bit out of place on very smooth waveforms but the effect can be filtered out by a lowpass-filter in the filter block if desired.
+Nonetheless, it may sound a bit out of place on very smooth waveforms but the effect can be filtered out by a lowpass filter in the filter block if desired.
 Some of the wave-tables, such as the regular triangle wave, are large enough for this artifact to never appear in the normally used range for this specific reason.